Kiyozz/pca-doc/docs/introduction/motivation.md

 This is why PCA is born.

 Development of PCA started in 2018.
-It is created by Lyrod, who has many usernames: Wk (mainly), Kiyozz (Github), and WushuLate (Nexus mods username).
+It is created by Lyrod, who has many usernames: Wk (mainly), [Kiyozz](https://github.com/Kiyozz) (Github), and [WushuLate](https://www.nexusmods.com/users/10659062) (Nexus mods username).

-PCA first focus is user experience, and the user interface.
+PCA first focus is user experience, and user interface.

-It has great features, and helps the mod developer to compile files easily.
+PCA helps the mod developer with many great features.